 The rise of Chinese universities in global esteem is one of the greatest success stories in higher education.
-In the QS World University Rankings 2019, 40 Chinese Universities were in the world’s best universities list.
+In the QS World University Rankings 2019, 40 Chinese Universities were on the world’s best universities list.
 This number is a far cry from the five Chinese Universities 16 years ago.

 For the last decade, China has heavily invested in higher education and internationalization.
 To attain world-class status in higher education, the Chinese government developed the Project 211, Project 985 and the C9 League in the mid-1990s.